torvalds/linux/Documentation/driver-api/gpio/driver.rst

 Debouncing is a configuration set to a pin indicating that it is connected to a mechanical switch or button, or similar that may bounce.
 Bouncing means the line is pulled high/low quickly at very short intervals for mechanical reasons.
-This can result in the value being unstable or irqs fireing repeatedly unless the line is debounced.
+This can result in the value being unstable or irqs firing repeatedly unless the line is debounced.

 Debouncing in practice involves setting up a timer when something happens on